bbhitec/leetcode_doodles/README.md

 - Use pen/paper first, paint a naive solution and advance in the best plausible direction
 - Develop both methodical and technical aspects: don't leave the code minimal or dirty
 - Don't overthink, just start
+- When learning a new language, go over some easy/familiar problems

 ## WIP